imarranz/personal-cv/cv/01_Professional_Experience.md

 ### Currently

-*Ibon Martínez-Arranz got his B.Sc. in Mathematics at the University of the Basque Country (EHU/UPV) and M.Sc. in Mathematical Modelling, in Mathematical Research and in Statistical and Computing Sciences.
-He joined the Basque Country Health Service in 2004 as a data analyst, being involved also in the epidemiological report of renal patients (The Department of Health of the Basque Country Government and Osakidetza).
-Since his incorporation at [OWL][OWL] in 2010, Ibon is responsible of the Data Science Department of the Company.*
+*Ibon Martínez-Arranz got his BSc. in Mathematics from the University of the Basque Country (EHU/UPV) and performed a MSc. in Current Applied Statistics Techniques and a MSc. in Mathematical Modeling Research, Statistical Analysis and Computing Sciences.
+In 2004, he joined the Basque Country Health Service (The Department of Health of the Basque Country Government and Osakidetza) as a data analyst and his work was mainly focused on the epidemiological report of renal patients.
+When he joined OWL Metabolomics in 2010, Ibon first worked as a researcher in the Metabolomics Department and in 2017, he became the head of the Data Science Department, being responsible for prediction and statistical computation management since then.
+This highly experienced team psupports metabolomics services, laboratory processes, data handling, R&D projects and technology transfer processes.*

+*Currently, I am doing a doctoral thesis entitled “Genetic Algorithms Applied to Translational Strategy in NASH.
+Learning from Mouse Models” under the supervision of José María Mato (General Director of CIC bioGUNE) and Dae-Jin (Data Science line leader of Basque Center for Applied Mathematics, BCAM) in which I apply genetic algorithms for the selection of NAFLD subtypes.
+This procedure could be applied to any disease that is based on metabolic changes.
+This work also has implications in the field of precision medicine.*

 ### Employment

 `2017`